Futures Liquidated: Staggering $525 Million Wiped Out in One Hour as Crypto Markets Reel

 Q5: How can traders avoid being liquidated?

-A5: Key strategies include using lower leverage, employing stop-loss orders (though these are not guaranteed in volatile gaps), maintaining ample margin above the requirement, and avoiding over-concentration in a single trade.
+A5: Key strategies include using lower use, employing stop-loss orders (though these are not guaranteed in volatile gaps), maintaining ample margin above the requirement, and avoiding over-concentration in a single trade.
 Understanding the liquidation price of a position is fundamental.